 - Stamp on a gift tag.
 Using a stamp in a simple shape, make a gift tag right on a plain paper package.
 Use a pretty metallic paint pen to put the recipient’s name on the gift.

-Be sure to check out our book (get it here for free) for more free, frugal, and festive holiday ideas!
+Be sure to check out our book for more free, frugal, and festive holiday ideas!

 What about you?